 Helen Veit specializes in nineteenth and twentieth-century American history at Michigan State University, and she'll be joining us onstage for our April 8 East Lansing live show.
 Her first book, Modern Food, Moral Food: Self-control, Science, and the Rise of Modern American Eating in the Early Twentieth Century, explores food and nutrition in the Progressive Era.

 Deanna Pucciarelli teaches food policy, culture, and nutrition at Ball State University.
-She's the author of The Medical Use of Chocolate, and has written extensively on the subject, including this article about chocolate as medicine in North America.
+She's the author of The Medical Use of Chocolate, and has written extensively on the subject, including this article about chocolate as medicine in North America and this animated TEDEd talk about the history of chocolate.